Your expert guide to exploring Maya ruins in Yucatán

 🚾 (on site) 🌮 💦 in the town, not on site.

-📌 You’ll probably drive through Acanceh town many times before you stop to examine the ruins.
-The town is on the way to Homun, home of the famous cenote ring.
-I’m telling you though,that it’s a site worth stopping form.
+📌 You’ll probably drive through Acanceh town on the way to Homun, home of the famous cenote ring.
+I highly recommend stopping to spend a moment with this site.

-Acanceh means ‘Call of the deer’ in Mayan and the site was never fully abandoned as a Maya site.
+Acanceh means ‘Call of the deer’ in Mayan and the site was never fully abandoned.
 The pyramid is situated right on one side of the pueblo’s plaza, making it a town pyramid, like those of the famous yellow city of Izamal.

 The early pyramid here was built between 700 – 300 BCE and has some absolutely incredible masks (today, five, originally eight).
-There is a second pyramid built over the first but sections were removed (in the 90s?) to allow people to view the masks.
+There is a second pyramid built over the first but sections have been removed to allow people to view the masks.
 They are visible from platforms built around the top.

 Acanceh is a short drive from Mérida, around 45 minutes by car along highway 18.
 It makes a good stop off on the way to Homun’s cenote circle or the famous Santa Barbara cenotes.